 One of the best things you can do with your child during the summer is read.
 (And remember, reading independently is just as important as reading together.)
-To keep kids motivated during the summer in Los Angeles, there are several free summer reading programs that help kids stay accountable for their reading minutes.
-Here are 11 Summer Reading Programs in and Around Los Angeles.
+To keep kids motivated during the Summer in Los Angeles, there are several free summer reading programs that help kids stay accountable for their reading minutes.
+Here are 13 Summer Reading Programs in and Around Los Angeles – Updated for 2020.

 MomsLA is your source for Things to do in Los Angeles With Kids

 Los Angeles Unified students ages 13 and older may participate in the district’s A-List Book Club.
 This new program works in collaboration with Snap Inc. Students will enjoy four episodes featuring Alicia Keys, Russell Westbrook, Noah Centineo, and Kendall Jenner discussing some of their favorite books.
 Students can then receive a free digital copy of the book.

 The Glendale Public Library System is hosting its annual summer reading program from June 1st through August 31st.
 This year’s theme is “Imagine Your Story.”
 Sign-up online is easy to do.
 Children will log their reading minutes and activities, earn special badges, and have the chance to win some fun prizes.
 In addition, check out the website for fun daily activities such as “Make It Mondays,” “Tell Me a Story Tuesdays,” and “Read Aloud Fridays.”

 Barnes and Noble makes it super-easy for kids (in grades 1-6) to earn a free book this summer.
 The program has already begun so families can download a “journal” and start keeping track of books read.
 Children read eight books of their choosing, write down their favorite part of each book, and then exchange the completed journal for a brand new book from Barnes and Noble (from a list of books on the journal).
 Exchange your summer reading journal for a new book between July 1st and August 31st.